truongcntn2017/ImageProcessing/README.md

 # ImageProcessing
-Basic about traditional image processing
+Basic about traditional image processing: some operations in image processing

+# Run